logo

 87.5% of Initial Premium = 0.875 * $100,000 = $87,500

-The Clear Spring ClearFlex Fixed Indexed Annuity offers a few features that make a favorable case for this annuity.
+The Clear Spring ClearFlex Fixed Indexed Annuity offers several features that make a compelling case for this annuity.
 The ones that I like the most are

 1. The plan offers the S&P Index with multiple crediting methodologies.